System Design Netflix – A Complete Architecture

 - Troubleshooting and diagnostic events.

 Apache Chukwe is an open-source data collection system for collecting logs or events from a distributed system.
 It is built on top of HDFS and Map-reduce framework.
 It comes with Hadoop’s scalability and robustness features.
-Also, it includes a lot of powerful and flexible toolkit to display, monitor, and analyze the result.
-Chukwe collects the events from different parts of the system and from Chukwe you can do monitoring, analysis or you can use the dashboard to view the events.
+Also, it includes a lot of powerful and flexible toolkits to display, monitor, and analyze the result.
+Chukwe collects the events from different parts of the system and from Chukwe you can do monitoring, and analysis or you can use the dashboard to view the events.
 Chukwe writes the event in the Hadoop file sequence format (S3).
 After that Big Data team processes these S3 Hadoop files and writes Hive in Parquet data format.
 This process is called batch processing which basically scans the whole data at the hourly or daily frequency.

 8. Elastic Search